naeemmohd/python/Python 101/README.md

   * Login to your Host machine(in my case a CentOS 7 machine)
   * Make a directory "mypython" and go to the directory and type and enter "python" to open python prompt–
     ```
-    mkdir 'Python 02'
+    mkdir 'Python 01'
-    cd 'Python 02'
+    cd 'Python 01'
     ```
-  * Create a file - 002-Basics.py - save and execute to check and verify the below basic operations:
+  * Create a file - 002-Basics-Numbers.py - save and execute to check and verify the below basic number operations:
+    * Python assigned variables dynamically. i.e. a=9 is integer whereas a=9.0 is float
     ```
-    nano 002-Basics.py # create the file
+    nano 002-Basics-Numbers.py # create the file

     # copy the content below and paste into the nano editor and save
     a=5 # assign variable a